bellalarsen14/SES_GFC/README.md

 #### 4. predict_fc_additional_analyses.R
 This file contains code for the regularized regression training and testing for adult SES models covarying for childhood SES within the same level (individual- or neighborhood-).
 Otherwise identical to predict_fc_full_loop.R.

+#### 5. inspecting_performance.R
+This file contains two loops, one for the main analyses, and one for the additional analyses predicting adult SES covarying for childhood SES.
+The loops load model output from each folder and extract model performance statistics.